- Reference Number: HEY-278/2020

 Checking your treatment

 Your radiotherapy treatment will be carried out by a team of therapy radiographers.
 On your first day, a radiographer will explain the procedure to you and you will be invited to ask any questions you may have.
-The radiographers will place your mask on you and will check that your position is correct for treatment (Fig 7).
+Once in the treatment room the radiographers will place your mask on you and check that you are in the correct position for treatment (Fig 5).

-The treatment can take between 15-20 minutes to position and deliver.
-Every day that you attend for treatment, images will be taken using the same machine to check your position.
-You may be aware of extra equipment to each side of you but this will not touch you.
+Overall, the treatment takes between 15-20 minutes to position and deliver, with scans and X-ray pictures being taken before every treatment session using the same Linac to ensure submillimeter accuracy is achieved.
+Again you may be aware of extra equipment to each side of you but this will not touch you.

 Reviews during treatment

-Your treatment radiographers and other members of the team will review you regularly throughout your treatment.
+Your treatment radiographers and other members of the team such as radiotherapy nurses and dieticians will review you regularly throughout your treatment.
 Should you have any problems or queries please speak to your treatment radiographers who will offer advice or refer you to another member of the healthcare team if necessary.

 What side effects can I expect?

 Radiotherapy also affects the normal healthy cells in the treated area.
-These cells are able to repair and recover from radiotherapy however, this produces side effects.
+These cells are able to repair and recover from radiotherapy however; some treatment related side effects can occur.
 These may not develop straight away when starting your radiotherapy but usually build up gradually throughout your treatment.

 You will be prescribed medication to help ease any symptoms of pain and discomfort caused by radiotherapy.
 These side effects depend on where in the head and neck you are having treatment and can include:

 You are likely to feel more tired during your radiotherapy.
 This is a common side effect of the radiotherapy treatment, however travelling to and from the department can contribute to this.
-To help with fatigue, it is important to listen to your body.
+To help with fatigue, it is important to listen to your body and ensure you are well hydrated.
 It may help if you can plan your day so you have time to rest and do things that are important to you when you feel least tired.
 However, you will need to plan your day around your treatment.

 You may need support to help with your everyday activities such as shopping, laundry and meal preparation.
-Family, friends and neighbours are often glad of the chance to lend a helping hand.
+Family, friends and neighbours are often glad of the opportunity to lend a helping hand.